lmg8/Itinerary-App/README.md

 By default, the search view is configured to search through users.
 Just type in a user (such as Kate) and press enter to retrieve the user.
 To search through places, click the 'Places' button and then type in your query followed by the enter key.

+# PLACE SEARCH

+After a user has searched for a location, they can either view details of the location or they can add to their itinerary.

+# USER SEARCH

+After a user has been searched, they can view their profile, add them as a friend or block them.

 # USER SETTINGS

 Here, the user can change their profile picture, name, email, location and password.